iancze/DiskJockey/docs/formats.md

       invsig # [1/Jy] (nchan, nvis) the inverse of sigma for each visibility (1/sigma)

 and an example datafile is provided for AK Sco, available for download here (TBD).
-The invsig field may seem like an untraditional way to store visibility weights (typically measured in [1/Jy^2]), but enables quick computation of the `chi^2` statistic via Julia's `sumabs2` routine.
+The invsig field may seem like an non-traditional way to store visibility weights (typically measured in `[1/Jy^2]`), but enables quick computation of the `chi^2` statistic via Julia's `sumabs2` routine.